 |Neuron-specific enolase >33mcg/L||12% (6-23%)|

-These recommendations seem to be based on the multimodal prognostication algorithm from the new 2014 statement.
+Historically, the recommendations offered by the college in their answer to Question 20 from the first paper of 2015 also asked for the prognisticator to wait for a specific time period to pass in order to conclusively exclude the confounders (i.e 72 hours following the return of normothermia).
+These recommendations seem to be based on the multimodal prognostication algorithm from the then-recent 2014 statement.
 The situation is confused by the fact that many testing modalities have their own ideal time window.
-Neuron-specific enloase can be tested at 24 hours following ROSC, EEGs and SSEPs can be performed during hypothermia (i.e. 24-48 hours post ROSC) and most of the studies of clinical examination findings waited until 72 hours after rosc.
+Neuron-specific enolase can be tested at 24 hours following ROSC, EEGs and SSEPs can be performed during hypothermia (i.e. 24-48 hours post ROSC) and most of the studies of clinical examination findings waited until 72 hours after ROSC.
 Given that the 2014 consensus statement repetitively recommends the simultaneous use of multiple markers, one is almost obliged to wait three days.
-The main reason for the delay is the assurance that all mind-altering and paralysing substances have been cleared.
+The fundamental reason for the delay remains the same, even if you are not intending to cool the patient: it gives society the assurance that all mind-altering and paralysing substances have been cleared, and the patient's true neurology is being assessed.

 The initial rhythm is the strongest predictor of mortality and morbidity.